National Organization for Marriage: Iowa judge retention vote campaign

 On November 2, 2010, NOM ran a bus tour through Iowa campaigning for removal of three Iowa Supreme Court justices then up for a retention vote, following the court's unanimous decision in Varnum v.
 Brien; the retention vote was "the most controversial...and one of the closest" races on the ballot.
 All three justices lost the retention vote, the first time any judge had lost that vote since Iowa initiated the retention system in 1962.

 New York same-sex marriage opposition

 NOM actively opposed legalization of same-sex marriage in New York in 2011.
-The group sponsored a rally in the Bronx in May 2011 with state Senator Ruben Diaz, Sr., a Democrat.
+The group sponsored a rally in the Bronx in May 2011 with state Senator Rubén Díaz Sr., a Democrat.
 After same-sex marriage was legalized in the state by the legislature in June 2011, NOM pledged to spend $2 million to defeat the four Republicans who voted for the bill to legalize it, and erected signs in the districts of those senators, warning "You're Next".
 Wealthy same-sex marriage supporters vowed to finance the targeted senators.

 NOM supported four "Let the People Vote" rallies later in July of the same year, with the stated purpose of having the voters decide the issue versus the bill passed by the state's legislature.